mongodb/mongo/src/mongo/logv2/README.md

 ## Specific Guidance

-For maximum readability, a log message additionally has the least amount of repetition possible, and shares attr names with other related log lines.
+For maximum readability, a log message additionally has the least amount of repetition possible, and shares attribute names with other related log lines.

 ### Message (the msg field)

 The `msg` field predicates a reader's interpretation of the log line.
 It should be crafted with care and attention.

-* Concisely describe what the log line is reporting, providing enough context necessary for interpreting attr fields
+* Concisely describe what the log line is reporting, providing enough context necessary for interpreting attribute field names and values
 * Avoid unnecessary punctuation and do not conclude with punctuation
-* For new log messages, do __not__ use a formatting/substitution string for new log messages
+* For new log messages, do __not__ use a format string/substitution for new log messages
-* For updating existing log messages, provide both a format string/substitution, __and__ a substitution-free string
+* For updating existing log messages, provide both a format string/substitution, __and__ a substitution-free message string

 ### Attributes (fields in the attr subdocument)